CONDITIONS

 Pelvic inflammatory disease (PID)

-Thyroid disorders (such as hypothyroidism)
+Thyroid disorders (e.g. hypothyroidism)

-Certain medications (e.g., anticoagulants)
+Certain medications (e.g. anticoagulants)

 Perimenopause hormonal fluctuations